 She felt a frisson of dread.
 Doc was more powerful than any of them knew.
-She had felt that when he had cut her that horrible night.
+She'd felt that when he'd cut her that horrible night.
 He was pure evil.
 "You went all alone?
 He nearly killed you!"

 "Simmer down, pet.
 He wasn't there.
 Landlady said he moved out months ago, I make it to be just after Buffy died."

 Dawn remembered Buffy throwing him off the platform.
-But they had never found the body.
+But they'd never found the body.
 In fact, no one had seen his body hit the ground.
 She shivered again.
 Then she yawned.

 "Go to bed, Dawn."

-"I'm ok," she protested even though she knew her eyes were drooping.
+"I'm okay," she said even though she knew her eyes were drooping.

-"You're not either."
+"You're not."
 He watched her closely.
 "Afraid to go to sleep?"

 She nodded.
 "She'll be there, wanting things from me I don't know how to give."